 While annual Chinese zodiac predictions usually give insights to career, wealth, health and love for the year, we’re stepping in to give predictions for one of Singaporeans’ favourite pastimes — travel.
 Hong Kong Feng Shui and Chinese Astrology consultant Master Kelvin Poon has teamed up with travel accommodations site Hotels.com to suggest highly-recommended places you should take a break, in accordance with your respective Chinese zodiacs.
 In a recent media release, they also included the most auspicious periods for travel. ...

 It’s irresistible!
 Every bite of duck meat is flavorful and juicy.
+A recipe in collaboration with The Burning Kitchen.
 Cooked for 5 hours, the Eight Treasure Celestial Duck dish taste heavenly, and the meat is so tender it falls off the bones!
-“My children and niece simply love this dish and they always look forward to our reunion dinner with great anticipation […] The post Eight Treasure Celestial Duck 八宝鸭 appeared first on Share Food Singapore.
+“My children and niece simply love this dish and they always look forward […] The post Eight Treasure Celestial Duck 八宝鸭 appeared first on Share Food Singapore.

 Visitors can catch more than 60 extravagant lantern displays at the upcoming River Hongbao festival, which will return to The Float@Marina Bay from 14 to 24 February.
 The largest lantern display – named “Prosperous Nation Flourishing People” – measures 50 metres and 15 metres in length and height respectively, and is inspired by the Singapore skyline.
 Meanwhile, the tallest display stands at 18 metres in height and depicts the God of Fortune.